-This topic describes how to use the Biologics application to create new entities, i.e. members of any data class in the Bioregistry, including cell lines, molecules, nucleotide sequences, expression systems, etc. Users creating entities may specify a name, or have one generated for them using a naming pattern.
+This topic describes how to use the Biologics application to create new Registry Sources, i.e. members of any Registry Source Type, including cell lines, molecules, nucleotide sequences, expression systems, etc. Users creating these entities may specify a name, or have one generated for them using a naming pattern.
 Entity names can also be edited later.
 If desired, administrators may also hide the ability to specify or edit names.

-- From the main menu, click the type of entity to create.
+- From the main menu, click the type of registry source to create.
 Then use the Add > menu:

 - Provide the details in the registration wizard:

-- Name: Provide a short unique name, or leave this field blank to have one generated using the naming pattern for this data class.
+- Name: Provide a short unique name, or leave this field blank to have one generated using the naming pattern for this Registry Source Type.

 - Hover over the to see an example generated name.